DancesWithDingo/ViewModelToolkit/README.md

 If the developer would like to provide an instance of an `ISaveBarView` implemented control at **runtime**, the `CoreNavigation.NavigateToModalPageAsync` function has an optional parameter, `saveBarInjector: Func<TPage, ISaveBarView>` to facilitate this.
 When provided, the injector function will provide the `ContentPage` instance.
 The developer should instantiate their own ISaveBarView class here and insert it into the visual tree, returning a reference to the custom save bar.

-The ViewModelToolkitSample also contains an example of this usage in the function `NavigationService.GoToComplicatedPageAsync`.
+The ViewModelToolkitSample also contains an example of this usage in the `NavigationService.GoToCustomFormPageAsync` function.

 ## ViewModel Customization